Centennial Watershed State Forest

-Centennial Watershed State Forest is a Connecticut state forest of more than 15,000 acres with larger parcels located in the towns of Easton, Newtown, Redding, and Weston.
-Dozens of other properties are strung throughout much of Southwestern part of the state.
+Centennial Watershed State Forest is a highly fragmented Connecticut state forest of more than 15,000 acres.
+Its larger parcels or fragments are in the towns of Easton, Newtown, Redding, and Weston.
+Dozens of other, disconnected properties -- often merely a few acres -- are strung throughout much of suburban, southwest Connecticut.
 In 2002, the lands were acquired from the Aquarion Water Company by the state in partnership with The Nature Conservancy.
 Those three entities continue to manage the property by committee.
 The forest was named in honor of the hundredth anniversary of the state forest system.

 Recreation opportunities

-Although most of the state forest acreage is off limits to the public and patrolled by Aquarion security officers, the forest offers opportunities for letterboxing, hiking on the Aspetuck Valley Trail and Saugatuck Trail, and shoreline fishing on the Saugatuck Reservoir.
-Access to the forest is by permit only.
+Most of the state forest acreage is off limits to the public and patrolled by Aquarion security officers.
+In limited areas, the state permits certain recreation including hiking on the Aspetuck Valley Trail and Saugatuck Trail, and shoreline fishing on the Saugatuck Reservoir.
+Public access to limited parts of the forest requires a special state permit.